Bbemol/ngx-blockly-sample/README.md

 # NgxBlocklySample

-This repository is an example of using ngx-blockly, an angular wrapper around google's blockly library.
+This repository is a simple example of using ngx-blockly, an angular wrapper around google's blockly library.
+It includes a custom block example.

 NGX Blockly repository: [ngx-blockly](https://github.com/roroettg/ngx-blockly) Follow their steps if you want it to work.